madsalama/imonitor/README.md

 - imonitor: command line utility to use along with the daemon via unix domain socket.
 - imonitord: daemon that tracks inotify watches on multiple directories:
-	- handles "add/remove/list" for the running watches.
+	- handles requests from imonitor: "add/remove/list"
-	- spawns a parallel worker thread that uses polling to read inotify events\
+	- spawns one parallel worker thread that uses polling to keep reading new inotify events\
-and logs file system events inside watched directory (added/removed/modified) in the format:
+and logs filesystem events inside watched directory (added/removed/modified) in the format:
 ```
 M /var/log/some_daemon.log
 A /var/log/added_file.txt